-How do I know if a product is edible?
+How do I know if a product is deemed edible?

-An edible product must have three things; a lot number, expiration date and ingredient list.
+A certified edible product must have three things - a lot number, expiration date and ingredient list.

-Disco dust (goes by other names too, but this is the main one) is a non toxic glitter item used to add sparkle to baked goods.
-Nothing adds the intense sparkle of a disco dust.
+A non toxic glitter product.
+It's hard to compare to the intense sparkle of a disco dust.
 You can apply it immediately to wet icing and it will not lose its shimmer.
-It is intended for pieces that would be removed prior to eating, but many decorators use it lightly on any area their baking.
+Just like highlighter, it is intended for pieces that would be removed prior to eating, but many decorators use it lightly on any area their baked goods.

-Diamondust is a 100% edible glitter, FDA approved and kosher certified.
+A 100% edible glitter, FDA compliant and kosher certified.
 Unlike disco dust, its a larger particle and cannot be applied to wet icing or it will absorb and lose its sparkle.
-You can either wait until your icing is crusted over to apply it, or lightly spritz fully dry icing with a mix of water and corn syrup before applying.
+You need to wait until your icing has crusted over to apply it.
+(The tackiness allows it to stick but doesnt absorb it).
 It is a topical application and must remain above the surface to reflect the light.
 Intended for the heavy handed glitter lover, so sprinkle away!

 Both products are available in a wide variety of colours, and add a beautiful sparkle to your edible art!

 Hopefully this answers many of the questions you may have about these products and intended uses.
 It’s important to be educated and make your decisions accordingly.
 I’m thankful to have teamed up with a company like The Sugar Art who provide full transparency and education, and I always will as well for my customers!
 As always you can refer to both of our Instagram’s for a wealth of video tutorials, tips and inspiration.
 Remember too that each listing for these products in my shop includes a chart showing the intended use just in case you’re not sure.